chrishengler/twaddle/docs/basics.md

 ## How do I use Twaddle?

-Full installation instructions will be provided at a later date, but if you've worked with Python you should have no trouble getting the module set up.
+Twaddle can be installed from pip with

+`pip install twaddle`

+If you prefer, you can download the git repo directly from

+To play around with an interactive session, simply run:

+`python -m twaddle <path>`

+where `<path>` is replaced by the path containing the [dictionaries](dictionaries.md) you wish to load

-To actually use it, create a TwaddleRunner object, passing it the location of the folder containing the dictionary files you wish to use.
+To use Twaddle within a project of your own, you will need to create a `TwaddleRunner` object (imported from `twaddle.runner`), passing it the location of the folder containing the dictionary files you wish to use.
 Then give your sentences to its `run_sentence` method.

 For an extremely simple example, see the `__main__.py` file, which takes sentences as console input and prints the result:

 ```
+import readline  # noqa: F401
 import sys

-from runner import TwaddleRunner
+from twaddle.runner import TwaddleRunner

 def main():